Identity of Speakers

 Summary

-In early 2025, Damsky posted statements on social media promoting white supremacist and antisemitic views.
-He described Jewish people as “parasitizing the West,” called Jews the “common enemy of humanity,” and expressed support for their abolition “by any means necessary,” identifying himself as an anti-Semite.
+Early in 2025, Damsky posted statements on social media promoting white supremacist and antisemitic views.
+He described Jewish people as “parasitizing the West,” called Jews the “common enemy of humanity,” and supported their abolition “by any means necessary,” identifying himself as an anti-Semite.
 In one exchange, after a law professor asked if he would harm her and her family, he wrote that a genocide of all whites would be a greater outrage than a genocide of Jews.
-Damsky later said that his great-grandparents were labeled “Hebrew” at immigration, his grandparents were buried in a Jewish cemetery, but he was not raised Jewish and had never visited a synagogue.

-In September 2025, Damsky filed a federal lawsuit against the university and Dean of Students Chris Summerlin, alleging that his expulsion and the trespass order violated his First Amendment rights.
-At a federal hearing in October, his attorney argued the social-media posts were aimed at a small audience of about 25 followers and did not constitute a true threat.
-UF’s attorney argued the posts caused a substantial disruption, noting that students skipped class, one professor quit, another kept a baseball bat at her desk, and the posts targeted the university’s large Jewish student population.
-The judge indicated he would issue a narrow ruling on whether Damsky could return to campus, while the broader lawsuit remained ongoing.
+Damsky filed a federal lawsuit against the university and Dean of Students Chris Summerlin on September 14, 2025, alleging his expulsion and the trespass order violated his First Amendment rights.
+At an October hearing, his attorney argued the posts reached only about 25 followers and did not constitute a true threat, while UF’s attorney said they caused significant disruption, with students skipping class, one professor resigning, another keeping a baseball bat at her desk, and Jewish students feeling targeted.